V-Sekai/manuals/decisions/20211031-benchmark-animation-playback.md

 ### Describe how your proposal will work, with code, pseudo-code, mock-ups, and/or diagrams

-100, 500, 1'000, 50'000 avatars animating with 30fps and animation compression on vs off.
+100, 500, 1'000, 50'000 avatars animating with 30fps and #animation compression on vs off.

 Randomize clips: idle, run, jump, walk (left, right, back, front)

 Put them into a 2d blend space and feed a random velocity.

-Start the animations at different random offsets.
+Start the #animation at different random offsets.

 ### If this enhancement will not be used often, can it be worked around with a few lines of script?